efimk-lu/building-serverless-in-hebrew/README.md

 Rerun `sam build && sam deploy --guided`, give `ScheduledMessagesBucketName` a unique name, for example `myname-randomstr`

 make sure you answer `y` for all `... may not have authorization defined, Is this okay?` questions

+6. Test it using curl
+`curl -X POST https://<api-id>.execute-api.us-east-1.amazonaws.com/Prod/serverless/schedule -H 'Content-Type: application/json' -d '{"subject":"Hello SLS workshop!", "body":"The workshop is not recorded.<h1>Welcome dear friends</h1>", "schedule_on":1649753447000}'`
+7. Search for the file on the S3 bucket and the record in DynamoDB.